jakmeier/Lagrange/_posts/en/2021-05-28-Untapped-Rust.md

 At the time of writing the crate has over 1.3 million all-time downloads.
 I would say that classifies as widely used.

+So, types can be used as keys and the community is doing that already.
+To uncover untapped potential, let's have a look at opportunities beyond that in the next section.

 <!-- ## Section 2: Types as Channels and Events -->
 # Section 2: Type-Oriented Message Passing